BenConstable/laravel-localize-middleware/README.md

 The default determiner sets the application locale from a request parameter called `locale`.
 You can change this using the `parameter` configuration option.

-The parameter will be discovered in the query string of request body.
+The parameter will be discovered in the query string or request body.

 ### Determining the locale from a request header